-Consider the following points when choosing your departure date and arrival city.
+Consider the following points when choosing your departure date and arrival city:

-Seasons and weather patterns
+1. Seasons and weather patterns

 National holidays and major events may also motivate you to leave at a particular time of the year—how about starting your adventure during the cherry blossom season in Japan, or just before Carnival in Brazil?

-And then, depending on the season, certain geographical areas may be a wiser decision for you.
+Depending on the season, certain geographical areas may be a wiser decision for you.
 For example, in Canada, winter tends to be milder in Vancouver than in Montreal or Toronto.

 At the end of the day, there is no truly “bad” departure date if you go with the right attitude.
 And if you go for a full year (or longer), you’ll eventually experience all four seasons at your destination anyway.

-Peak periods
+2. Peak periods

 Some places are usually more popular at specific times of the year for a reason—special events, school holidays, better weather, etc.

+Airfare prices will also depend on your destination city, total flight time, airline and stopovers.
 For more information, read the chapter on buying a plane ticket.

-Work opportunities
+4. Work opportunities

 If you’re planning to find a job right away, think about whether your desired industry has a specific hiring time.
-For instance, it may be a good idea to arrive a few weeks before harvest time in Australia if you’re hoping to do some fruit picking or before winter if you want to work at a ski resort in Canada.
+For instance, it may be a good idea to arrive a few weeks before harvest time in Australia if you’re hoping to do some fruit picking, or before winter if you want to work at a ski resort in Canada.

 Certain seasonal jobs are also only available in specific locations, which can help you pick your destination city.
 Find out about your preferred industry and try to anticipate staffing needs for the job you want.
-If in doubt, join our Facebook groups and ask other working holiday makers!

-Personal priorities and bucket list
+5. Personal priorities and bucket list

 In addition to these practical considerations, don’t forget about your own priorities and bucket list.
+Follow your instincts and design your dream trip.
+If realising your bucket list means spending a little more money, it may well be worth it.

 For more inspiration, you may want to read: